-When starting a professional organizing business, one of the questions most people ask me is, “how do I find clients?”
+When starting a professional organizing business, the question students ask the most is, “How do I find clients?”

-The first thing to recognize is you do need to seek out clients and not wait for clients to seek you out.
+The first thing to recognize is you need to seek out clients and not wait for clients to seek you out.

 Four months into the start-up of my organizing business, my husband, Stefan, and I were in our office with our desks back to back, and he turned around, kicked my chair, and said, “Don’t you think it’s about time to get a client?”

 I had not worked with a client yet.
-I wasn’t sure how to find clients, and our website was not on page one of the search listing, so if anyone were looking for a professional organizer, they would not find me.
+I wasn’t sure how to find clients, and our website was not on page one of the search listing, so if anyone was looking for a professional organizer, they would not find me.
 Remember, this was 2003, and professional organizers were not commonplace.
 The TV shows that have promoted our industry were just beginning.

 I asked Stefan, “How should I go about finding clients?”
 He suggested I ask a few friends who had encouraged me to do this to see if they knew of anyone whose home was a bit cluttered.
 I pulled together a brochure of my business services and proceeded to meet with everyone I knew, asking them to help me find clients.

 This exercise proved to be very worthwhile on two counts.

 First, I was referred by one of my friends to her client, and I had my first organizing job.
 Second, I made connections with people who have businesses with clients who need my services, and eventually, my clients might need their services.
-For example, one friend is a financial advisor, and her clients needed help pulling together paper information the financial advisor required to advise them on.
+For example, one friend is a financial advisor, and her clients needed help assembling paper information the financial advisor required to advise them.
 My clients often ask me if I know of a financial advisor because they need to get their finances in order or start investing for their retirement.
 It’s a win-win relationship and what is known as a strategic alliance.

 Developing Your Network of Strategic Alliances